Are you an adviser? Go to Unbiased Pro

 With a SIPP, you can benefit from:

-• Tax-free contributions that can grow without income tax, dividend tax and capital gains tax.
+• Tax-free growth: Contributions grow without incurring income, dividend or capital gains tax.

-• Tax-free withdrawals of up to 25% of your SIPP when you’re over the age of 55 (although the normal minimum pension age is rising to 57 from 6 April 2028)
+• Tax-free withdrawals: You can withdraw up to 25% of your SIPP as a tax-free lump sum when you reach age 55 (although the normal minimum pension age is rising to 57 from 6 April 2028).

 How do SIPP contributions work?